 - DISTANCE: 3.74 Miles Total (out and back)

 - HIKE DESCRIPTION: Begin from the Apache Wash Trailhead, travel west on Ocotillo Trail until you reach the Ridgeback Summit.
-Once you have reached the summit, turn around and go back to the parking lot the same way you came in.
+Once you reach the summit, turn around and go back to the parking lot the same way you came in.

 Day 2: Dixie Mountain Summit at Desert Vista